incazteca/bookworm/README.md

 You can install Bookworm with the following command:
 `go get github.com/incazteca/bookworm`

-After running this command an executable command namded `bookworm will be in your `$GOPATH/bin` directory.
+After running this command an executable command named `bookworm` will be in your `$GOPATH/bin` directory.
 Execute `bookworm` to start the server which will be available on port 8080.